-POSSESSION OF FALSE DOCUMENT WITH INTENT TO DEFRAUD UNITED STATES
+POSSESSION OF FALSE DOCUMENT WITH INTENT TO DEFRAUD UNITED STATES 18 U.S.C. § 1028(a)(4)

-Title 18, United States Code, Section 1028(a)(4), makes it a crime for anyone knowingly and without lawful authority to possess an identification document [an authentication feature] [a false identification document] with the intent to defraud the United States.
+Title 18, United States Code, Section 1028(a)(4), makes it a crime for anyone knowingly and without lawful authority to possess an identification document [an authentication feature] [a false identification document] with the intent such document or feature be used to defraud the United States.

-For you to find a defendant guilty of this crime, you must be convinced that the government has proved each of the following beyond a reasonable doubt:
+For you to find the defendant guilty of this crime, you must be convinced that the government has proved each of the following beyond a reasonable doubt: